 3) Paranoia.
 This is a false fear that others want to harm the person with psychosis

 4) A general susceptibility to believe these false thoughts and ideas.

-Psychosis can occur in people with schizophrenia and in other situations such as a condition known as drug-induced psychosis or along with bipolar disorder.
+Psychosis can occur in people with schizophrenia and in other situations such as drug-induced psychosis or along with bipolar disorder.
 Bipolar disorder can take on many forms, including periods of deep sadness and times of elation and high energy.
 The person can go for weeks or months without having the strength to get out of bed or off the couch and then go through a phase where they are going a mile a minute, talking fast, and doing such things as spending all their money.
 For me, I would spend most of my time sunk into a deep depression, and then I would have a few drinks at a party, and I would slip into a manic phase.
 This illness drove a lot of people away from me.